 You might be wondering, “Isn’t that the same as owning stocks?”

 One major difference is that bonds typically have a defined term to maturity, wherein the owner gets paid back the money he loaned, known as the principal, at a predetermined set date.
 Also, when an investor purchases a bond from a company, he gets paid at a specified rate of return, also known as the bond yield, at certain time intervals.
 These periodical interest payments are commonly known as coupon payments.

 Bond yield refers to the rate of return or interest paid to the bondholder while the bond price is the amount of money the bondholder pays for the bond.

 Wait a minute… What does this have to do with the currency market?!

-In this case, bond yields actually serve as an excellent indicator of the strength of the stock market.
-In particular, U.S. bond yields gauge the performance of the U.S. stock market, thereby reflecting the demand for the U.S. dollar.
+For example, U.S. bond yields gauge the performance of the U.S. stock market, thereby reflecting the demand for the U.S. dollar.

 Let’s look at one scenario: Demand for bonds usually increases when investors are concerned about the safety of their stock investments.
 This flight to safety drives bond prices higher and, by virtue of their inverse relationship, pushes bond yields down.

 As more and more investors move away from stocks and other high-risk investments, increased demand for “less-risky instruments” such as U.S. bonds and the safe-haven U.S. dollar pushes their prices higher.

 It’s important to know the underlying dynamic on why a bond’s yield is rising or falling.
 It can be based on interest rate expectations or it can be based on market uncertainty and a “flight to safety” to less-risky bonds.